cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 Content is edited in [WordPress](https://as-go-covid19-d-001.azurewebsites.net/wp-login.php).
 It uses a what-you-see-is-what-you-get (WYSIWYG) editor that automatically applies formatting like bold and hyperlinks without needing to know how to code.

-If something is not working the way you expect, your best bet is to select that block of text and use the vertical ellipsis (three dots) to select **Edit as HTML**.
+If something is not working the way you expect, your best bet is to select that block of text and choose the vertical ellipsis (three dots) to select **Edit as HTML**.
 This shows you the code view.
 Many times there's leftover code that's creating the problem.

 ## The right menu